 - 6 points

-- Typically this unit is assessed in the following ways: (1) laboratories and tutorial assignments; (2) tests; and (3) final examination.
+Indicative assessments in this unit are as follows: (1) laboratories and assignments; (2) tests; and (3) final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Professor Yee-Kwong Leong

 - enrolment inthe Master of Professional Engineering (MPE) (Chemical Engineering specialisation